Ivan Milat-Luketa: Works

-Milat has portrayed his Croatian homeland in many of his exquisite landscapes which recorded a vanishing time.
+Milat has portrayed his Croatian homeland in many of his landscapes which recorded a vanishing time.
 Numerous drawings, canvases and aquarelles provide a history of Pula, Dubrovnik, Županja, Kutina and Desinić.

-His impressionistic eye has synthesized and preserved the best of the tradition of the Zagreb's Academy of Art.
-He is made famous by his portraits and still-life paintings.
-He is the sculptor of an extraordinary bronze monument situated in the cemetery of the city of Kutina, a lyric effigy of two young pioneers.
+He produced notable portraits and still-life paintings.
+He is the sculptor of an bronze monument situated in the cemetery of the city of Kutina, a sculptural depiction of two young pioneers.

 Art critic Juraj Baldani on creativity of Ivan Milat: "Spontaneity of creation, sincerity in experience, and mastery in performance are the elements of this creativity.
 He has never torn the straight connection with his impulses and inspirations, with the nature and surrounding people.
 By building in his art into life, Ivan Milat has been drawing the knowledge from the daily, finding the truth in the simplicity, longing for the beauty through emotions.
 He has been the painter of the actuality of his life's space and time."

 Painter of op-art and new tendencies Miroslav Šutej on Milat's portraits: "We see that he is occupied by a need for rendering the minute feeling.
 He picks the themes which, by their natural spontaneity, force him to be direct.
 Made very quickly, those drawings radiate the charm of the moment of the uncatchable children's world."